rashepherd/timstof_targeted_3d_maldi_analysis/README.md

 `get_feature_intensities`: used for features entered from the command line<br>
 `--input`: File path for Bruker .d file from MALDI AutoXecute run containing TDF file.<br>
 `--outdir`: Path to folder in whch to write output CSV file.
 Default = same as input path.<br>
-`--outfile`: User defined filename for output CSV file.
+`--outfile`: User-defined filename for output CSV file.
 Will use the ".d" directory name if none is specified.<br>
 `--mz`: One or more m/z value(s) of interest.
 Must be equal to the num of 1/K0 values entered.<br>
 `--mz_tol`: One or more m/z tolerance(s) in Da.
 Default = 0.05 Da<br>
 `--ook0`: One or more 1/K0 value(s) of interest.
 Must be equal to the num of m/z values entered.<br>